modyo/modyo-docs/docs/en/dynamic/architecture.md

 Web Components are a web technology that allows the creation of reusable custom components in web applications.
 These components encapsulate HTML, CSS and JavaScript and can be used in different projects and web applications.

-In the micro frontends of Modyo Dynamic, the web components allow you to create reusable and easy to maintain components.
+In the micro frontends of Dynamic Framework, the web components allow you to create reusable and easy to maintain components.
 By using web components in a micro frontend, the functionalities and responsibilities of each component can be separated, making it easier to develop and maintain the application.

 One of the pillars of the Modyo Design System are the Web Components, or more specifically, Custom Elements, attached to standards, which work as low-level abstractions that can be used in a specific framework.
 These are compiled with Stencil JS that allows us to use the definitions of a design system in different implementations such as React, Angular or Vue.